Blueprint SDK — API

 raise NCFail('Oracle not authenticated')

-# Once oracle authenticated, off-chain data can be input into contract.
+# Once oracle authenticated, off-chain data can be saved in the contract.

 self.offchain_data = signed_data.data